tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

-riders wont get automatic blue if exceeds 2 minutes separation on intermediate , use status 5 to make the rider blue. use status 4 to make the rider blue for other resones.
+riders wont get automatic blue if exceeds 2 minutes separation on intermediate , use status 5 to make the rider blue. use status 4 to make the rider blue for other resones. use status 6 to make the rider individual finisher.

 ## intermediate without Tag server ##